JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

-A few years ago, through my academic work on [park access][parks] and my project to [cut mountains from paper][paper-mountains], I became interested in using natural patterns to create soothing art with light, In short: biophilic design with light.
+A few years ago, through my academic work on [park access][parks] and my project to [cut mountains from paper][paper-mountains], I became interested in using natural patterns in my art projects.
+In short: biophilic design.
 Frederick Law Olmsted, the designer of Central Park in New York and Jackson Park in Chicago, described the influence of nature beautifully, [in 1865][olmsted-yosemite]:[^1]